xivapi/SaintCoinach/README.md

 # Saint Coinach

-A .NET library written in C# for extracting game assets and reading game assets from **Final Fantasy XIV: A Realm Reborn**.
+A .NET library written in C# for extracting game assets and reading game assets from **Final Fantasy XIV: A Realm Reborn**, now with support for including the Libra Eorzea database.

 ## Functionality
 ### Fully implemented